 AWARDS.
 The Compensation Committee determines, after the close of each fiscal year, the amount, if any, of the incentive payment to be awarded for such fiscal year to each participant.
 In determining the amount of the award, the Compensation Committee considers the responsibility and position of the participant during the fiscal year, the accomplishments of the division or department under his direction during such fiscal year, the amount of his annual salary, and such other factors as the Compensation Committee deems pertinent.
-The total of the incentive payments awarded by the Compensation Committee with respect to each fiscal year shall not exceed the total amount of the incentive compensation fund, reduced by any incentive payments for such fiscal year under the Company's senior executive incentive plan (described below).
-Awards under the incentive compensation plan are paid in cash as soon as practicable (but not later than six months) after the close of the fiscal year.
+The total of the incentive payments awarded by the Compensation Committee with respect to each fiscal year shall not exceed the total amount of the incentive compensation fund, reduced by any incentive payments for such fiscal year under the incentive compensation plan are paid in cash as soon as practicable (but not later than six months) after the close of the fiscal year.